ID-Patch: Robust ID Association for Group Photo Personalization: Method

 The training of our model employs a conventional diffusion loss function, defined as follows: Initially, one might consider training the models end-to-end from scratch.
 However, our experiments reveal that such a method does not consistently ensure accurate ID localization, as depicted in \textbf{Fig.\,\ref{fig:single_stage}}.
 This shortcoming likely stems from the network’s tendency to preferentially inject ID information into ID embeddings, rather than ID patches, resulting in non-distinctive ID patches that could potentially confuse ControlNet.
 In the single-stage model, as shown in \textbf{Fig.\,\ref{fig:single_stage}}, the ID patches exhibit only subtle differences between different individuals.
 To resolve this, we introduce a two-stage training approach.
 In the initial stage, ID embeddings are omitted, compelling the network to prioritize the incorporation of ID information into ID patches, thereby enhancing their distinctiveness.
 In the subsequent stage, ID embeddings are introduced and the model is fine-tuned to further improve the resemblance of the generated images.

-We also implement a two-stage inference process that further enhances performance.
-Specifically, during the first $\sim$20\% of the timesteps, only ID patches are utilized.
-This focuses the early denoising steps on establishing basic ID localization without the detailed facial features encoded in ID embeddings, which are not as effective in the initial phases.
-For the remaining timesteps, both ID patches and ID embeddings are employed, allowing the finer facial details to be incorporated as the image clarity improves.
-This strategy not only ensures better ID localization but also minimizes interference with text conditions, thus enhancing the model’s ability to follow text prompts.